JorgensenD/BEAST_CLUSTER/readme.md

 module load anaconda3/personal
 source activate PhyDyn

- ## Java occasionally fails trying to write to it's own temporary directory - this forces it to write to the HPC attached storage
+ ## Java occasionally fails trying to write to it's temporary directory - this writes to the HPC attached storage
 export _JAVA_OPTIONS="-Djava.io.tmpdir=$TMP"

  ## copy required files to the temporary directory on the compute node